blockhousetech/tcwasm/README.md

 ![Attestation Report](./images/attestation.png)

-For more detailed instructions, please refer to [Validating instances using Cloud Monitoring | Confidential VM | Google Cloud](https://cloud.google.com/compute/confidential-vm/docs/monitoring).
+For more information, please refer to [Validating instances using Cloud Monitoring | Confidential VM | Google Cloud](https://cloud.google.com/compute/confidential-vm/docs/monitoring).

-##### Step 2: Install Seraph WASM Analyzer
+##### Step 2: Install TCWasm Analyzer

 *Before we start, please make sure that you have followed Step 1 in setting up  a Confidential Computing VM instance, and that you can SSH into the instance.
 If either is not for you, please refer to [Create a Confidential VM instance in the Cloud console | Google Cloud](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) and [About SSH connections | Compute Engine Documentation | Google Cloud](https://cloud.google.com/compute/docs/instances/ssh) for more information.*

-Now we have set up a Confidential Computing VM instance, it's time to install and test Seraph for WASM program analysis.
-The simplest way to try this is by leveraging our prebuilt Seraph Docker image ([https://hub.docker.com/r/dockeryangzq12/tcwasm](https://hub.docker.com/r/dockeryangzq12/tcwasm)).
+Now we have set up a Confidential Computing VM instance, it's time to install and test TCWasm.
+The simplest way to try this is by leveraging our prebuilt Docker image ([https://hub.docker.com/r/dockeryangzq12/tcwasm](https://hub.docker.com/r/dockeryangzq12/tcwasm)).

 To run Docker image, we first need to set up a Docker Engine envrionment in the VM.
 The following commands assumes an Ubuntu 18.04 bionic OS envrionment, if your Confidential Computing VM instance is created with another OS version, please refer to  [Install Docker Engine | Docker Documentation](https://docs.docker.com/engine/install/) for more information.